HeliumProject/Reflect/README.md

 History
 =======

 Reflect was initially implemented at Insomniac circa 2004, and has continuously evolved.
-It was originally a way to just store offset data about memeber variables to simplify parsing mechanics from XML, but has grown to encompass:
+It was originally a way to just store offset data about member variables to simplify parsing mechanics from XML, but has grown to encompass:
 * Reference counting (replacement for intrusive_ptr<>)
 * Type validation with asserting and throwing casting functions (replacement for dynamic_cast<>)
 * Pointers to other objects, container classes, C-style arrays, and aggregate structures (and nesting of them within each other)